Taylor Swift ‘declined Meghan Markle’s personal letter’ to appear on Archetypes

 People familiar with the deal told the outlet that Spotify’s Gimlet unit helped put together a list of potential guests for Archetypes but that finding the right kind of guest wasn’t easy.

-The duchess reportedly sent a personal letter to pop sensation Swift, asking her to appear on the show that hosted Mariah Carey, Serena Williams, and Paris Hilton.
+The duchess reportedly sent a personal letter to Swift, asking her to appear on the show that hosted Mariah Carey, Serena Williams, and Paris Hilton.

 The Independent has contacted representatives for Archewell Audio and Swift for comment.